2025 Fujikawaguchiko Autumn Leaves Festival: Highlights, Access & Nearby Spots

 Please bring a jacket or trench coat that you can easily wear over your knitwear or hoodie.

-The Fujikawaguchiko Autumn Leaves Festival, now in its 26th year, is a festival held mainly around the Maple Corridor on the north shore of Lake Kawaguchiko.
-Since visitors can see both Mt.
-Fuji and the autumn leaves at the same time, it is crowded with many tourists from both Japan and overseas every year.
+The Fujikawaguchiko Autumn Leaves Festival, now in its 26th year, is held primarily around the Maple Corridor on the north shore of Lake Kawaguchiko.
+The festival is popular with both domestic and international visitors because it offers the rare opportunity to view Mt.
+Fuji alongside vibrant autumn foliage.

 The highlights of the Autumn Leaves Festival can be broadly divided into two parts: the Maple Corridor and the Craft Market.

-One is the "Maple Corridor," created by the lustrous giant maple trees that line the Nashi River.
-After sunset, the leaves are lit up, creating a fantastical sight.
-This year, 2023, the illuminated area will be expanded, allowing you to enjoy an even more spectacular illumination.
+One of the highlights is the “Momiji Corridor,” formed by towering maple trees along the Nashi River.
+After sunset, the trees are illuminated, creating a magical atmosphere.
+In 2023, the illuminated area has been expanded for an even more spectacular display.

 Craft Market